A Nostalgic Look Back at Scaramucci’s 11 Days in Office

 This was the day Scaramucci truly became communications director.

-For starters, he thought it would be a good idea to quote disgraced Penn State football coach and pedophile Joe Paterno when discussing honor on CNN.
+For starters, he thought it would be a good idea to quote disgraced Penn State football coach Joe Paterno when discussing honor on CNN.

 The Mooch also gave a BBC interview in which he insisted that Trump was not an elitist with this argument: “Oh my god, there’s so many things about the president.
 How about the cheeseburgers?
 How about the pizza that we eat?”

-But we barely had time to consider the pizza when the New Yorker published a bombshell interview with Scaramucci.
-He had called reporter Ryan Lizza the night before and went on an unhinge tirade, forcing one of the most esteemed publications in the world to publish the following quote on auto-fellatio: “I’m not Steve Bannon, I’m not trying to suck my own cock.”
+But we barely had time to consider the pizza when The New Yorker published a bombshell interview with Scaramucci.
+He had called reporter Ryan Lizza the night before and went on an unhinged tirade, forcing one of the most esteemed publications in the world to publish the following quote on autofellatio: “I’m not Steve Bannon, I’m not trying to suck my own cock.”

 As for Scaramucci, here’s how he handled it.